Skip to Content (press ENTER)

 Knowledge Gap Area of Exploration

-Infrastructure for clinical trials and observational studies Establish infrastructure such as a multicenter DoC network or Model System, focused on a specific research question
+Infrastructure for clinical trials and observational studies Establish infrastructure, such as a multicenter DoC network or model system, designed to address a specific research question

 Poor understanding of neurobiological mechanisms underlying consciousness/DoC Connectomics / Circuit mapping